pantheon-systems/documentation/source/_docs/support.md

 </div>

 ## Ticket Support
-The ticket support feature is available to certain plans and account types.
+The ticket support feature is available to certain support packages and account types.
 For details, refer to the [support feature table above](#support-features-and-response-times).
 Tickets are associated with the site from which the ticket is opened.
 Please be sure that if you maintain several sites, that you open the ticket from the correct site's dashboard.

 1. Create a support ticket from within the site's Dashboard by clicking **Support** > **Open Ticket**.
 This will automatically include the site and user information.
 2. Choose the **ticket type**.